Dedicated to Safety and Education

 If your property was found, and if the Detective has a way to contact you he or she will contact you and talk to you about returning the property.

-c.
-I've realized there is additional stolen property.
+Case Status - I've realized there is additional stolen property

 If you have not been contacted by a detective, call 770-961-4006 with your case number to update the case and property information over the phone (this includes adding serial numbers and other case information.)
 The detective will then add that information to the report and the national data base of stolen property.